Sistine Chapel Tickets And Tours

 Sistine Chapel| ©Richard Mortel

-Tickets can be purchased at the Vatican Museums ticket office, but I do not recommend this at all.
+Tickets can be purchased at the Vatican Museums and Sistine Chapel ticket office, but I do not recommend this at all.
 The queue is so long that it literally goes around the Vatican walls (you'll see it if you ever walk around and you'll be really surprised to see such a long queue).
 My advice is to buy them online and in advance to ensure you have a place on the day and time of your choice.

 Book your tickets for the Sistine Chapel